cbcoursera1/RokuHTTPBinding/readMe.md

 ## Notes
 **IP addresses for OpenHab and Roku must be entered manually in each configuration file**

 Roku must be set to a static IP.
-There are other tools available that may help you get your Roku's IP dynamically.
+There are other tools available that may help you get your Roku's IP dynamically

 Handles spaces but no special characters